hlapp/node-red-contrib-wirelesstag/README.md

 # node-red-contrib-wirelesstag

-A node for [Node-RED] that represents the sensor(s) of a [Wireless Tag].
+Two nodes (_wirelesstag-s_ and _wirelesstag-a_) for [Node-RED] that access [Wireless Sensor Tags] and their sensors.
+One (_wirelesstag-s_) represents an individual sensor on a specified tag, and will output data from only that sensor.
+The other node (_wirelesstag-a_) represents the whole collection of tags (and thus their sensors) accessible to the authenticated account.
+It outputs data for any tag (and all its sensors) reported by the API server as having an update available.

 Nodes communicate with the [Wirelesstag JSON Web Service API] using the [wirelesstags] NodeJS package.

 ## Prerequisites

-To run these nodes, you must have an account with a Wirelesstag server.
+To connect these nodes, you must have an account with a Wirelesstag server.
 The server can be the one hosted by the vendor, or a self-hosted one; the base URI for the API endpoint can be configured if different from the default.